 When there is partial control over the swollen arm and hand, then the patient can benefit from active arm exercises for stroke patients.
 This also helps stimulate lymph circulation and neuroplasticity.

-Active exercise differs from passive exercise by requiring effortful movement without help.
+Active exercise differs from passive exercise by requiring you to independently complete effortful movement of your affected arm or hand without help.
 Active exercise helps stimulate neuroplasticity even more than passive exercise.
-Patients that cannot do active exercise can start with passive ROM exercises and work their way up.
+Patients that cannot do active exercise can start with passive ROM exercises and progress to active movement when able.

 3. Exercise the Non-Swollen Side (New Recommendation)

 Most therapists encourage stroke patients to exercise the swollen arm to help reduce edema.
 However, an interesting study showed that exercising the non-swollen side can still help reduce swelling on the affected side.

 In the study, stroke patients opened and contracted their non-swollen hand for 20 seconds.
 This was found to increase both the speed and volume of blood flow in the swollen hand, too.
 This has positive implications for stroke patients with paralysis.

 Even if it’s not possible to exercise the affected hand or arm yet, this study shows that any movement is helpful to manage swelling in the affected arm or hand.

 When your arm is down at your side, gravity pulls lymph to the lowest point, which can contribute to swelling in the arm or hand.
 A simple way to help reduce this type of swelling is to elevate the arm, bringing it above the heart if possible.

 Elevation encourages the lymph to flow evenly.
 This is a compensation technique, which means it’s a short-term solution.
 The best long-term solution is regular exercise and use.